 It is also known as the “Indigenous People’s Stretch” in fitness circles.

 The defining feature of this style squat is that your heels remain on the ground.
-When most American’s squat down, they balance up on the balls of the feet.
+When most American’s squat down, we balance up on the balls of the feet.
 That kind of instability isn’t going to work for marksmanship.

-Some key takeaways for improving your squat:
+Some takeaways from this video for improving your squat:

 - Stretching and foam rolling are key

 - Hold a goblet squat stretch and lean side to side